ONSvisual/ess-prototypes/README.md

 These prototypes are in various stages of development, and in many cases are experimental.
 They may not end up becoming live products.

-> Note: Some of the links below are not currently public.
-These are marked as "private".
-We will make these public when we can.

 ### Overall user journey

-- [UX journey prototype](https://fa1rvwwsxx343.ons.statistics.gov.uk/Ahmad/ess-template/) (private) - An experimental user journey for exploring data at a national and local level.
+- [UX journey prototype](https://ess-prototypes-temp.netlify.app/Ahmad/ess-template/) (private) - An experimental user journey for exploring data at a national and local level.

 ### Semi-automated journalism

-- [Localised labour market bulletin](https://fa1rvwwsxx343.ons.statistics.gov.uk/Dan_Wainwright/ESS/employment_local_bulletin/) (private) - An example article describing a number of indicators at a local authority level.
+- [Localised labour market bulletin]([https://ess-prototypes-temp.netlify.app/Dan_Wainwright/ESS/employment_local_bulletin/) (private) - An example article describing a number of indicators at a local authority level.

 ### Data visualisations

-- [Data viz demos](https://fa1rvwwsxx343.ons.statistics.gov.uk/Ahmad/ess-demo/) (private) - Test visualisations using maps, line charts, scatter charts and tables.
+- [Data viz demos](https://ess-prototypes-temp.netlify.app/Ahmad/ess-demo/) (private) - Test visualisations using maps, line charts, scatter charts and tables.

 ## Tools and experiments